Skip to main content

 About Maru San

-Maru San is a Washington, D.C. restaurant with a verified Nikkei / Peruvian-Japanese focus.
-It is best approached as an evening option for diners specifically interested in that cuisine direction, with service listed from 4–10 PM on Monday and Thursday through Sunday, closed Tuesday and Wednesday.
+Maru San is a Washington, D.C. restaurant with a Nikkei / Peruvian-Japanese focus.
+It works best as an evening option for diners specifically interested in that cuisine direction, with service listed from 4–10 PM on Monday and Thursday through Sunday, closed Tuesday and Wednesday.

 Choose it for Nikkei / Peruvian-Japanese cuisine

-The clearest confirmed reason to consider Maru San is its Peruvian-Japanese lane rather than a general-purpose dinner description.
-Maru San is also associated with Star Wine List recognition in 2026, a useful confirmed reference point, though this page does not have verified details on the specific beverage program.
+The clearest reason to consider Maru San is its Peruvian-Japanese lane rather than a general-purpose dinner description.
+Maru San is also associated with Star Wine List recognition in 2026, a useful reference point for diners thinking about the beverage side.
 If you are comparing different dinner possibilities, Seventh Hill Pizza and The Duck & the Peach are other useful names to consider.

 The useful comparison is not with unrelated restaurants, but with venues that may solve different dining needs.
 La Collina, Jab We Met Indian Kitchen, Little Engine, Seventh Hill Pizza, The Duck & the Peach can help frame alternatives, while Maru San is the call when the table wants a specific Nikkei / Peruvian-Japanese cuisine angle.

-Use it as an evening plan, with verified details checked first
+Use it as an evening plan, with details checked first

-Maru San's confirmed hours make it an evening-only plan in the verified record: Monday and Thursday through Sunday from 4–10 PM, with Tuesday and Wednesday closed.
+Maru San's hours make it an evening-only plan: Monday and Thursday through Sunday from 4–10 PM, with Tuesday and Wednesday closed.
 That schedule makes it important to check the day before building a night around it.

-For anything beyond cuisine, hours, dress code, recognition, this page does not have verified specifics.
-Do not assume bar seating, counter seating, delivery, takeout, tasting-menu service, a particular price range, or a specific menu format from this page alone.
-Smart casual is the verified dress code, so the safest read is polished but not formal.
+Check directly before counting on bar seating, counter seating, delivery, takeout, tasting-menu service, a particular price range, or a specific menu format.
+Smart casual is the dress code, so the safest read is polished but not formal.

 Make this an evening choice when Nikkei / Peruvian-Japanese food is the draw.
 If the group wants a different kind of meal, compare it with options such as Little Engine, La Collina, Jab We Met Indian Kitchen, Seventh Hill Pizza, or The Duck & the Peach.
 For adjacent planning, use Our full Washington, D.C. hotels guide, Our full Washington, D.C. bars guide, Our full Washington, D.C. wineries guide, Our full Washington, D.C. experiences guide.